alastairrushworth/tdf/README.md

 ## Installation

-To install the development version of the package, use
+To install the package, use

 ``` r
 devtools::install_github("alastairrushworth/tdf")